Generic Name: Irinotecan (Liposomal) (eye rye no TEE kan lye po SO mal)

 - Any unexplained bruising or bleeding.

 - Feeling very tired or weak.

 - Black, tarry, or bloody stools.

-- Very bad and sometimes deadly lung problems have happened with irinotecan (liposomal).
-Call your doctor right away if you have lung or breathing problems like trouble breathing, shortness of breath, or a cough that is new or worse.
+- Some people have had lung problems with irinotecan (liposomal).
+Sometimes, this has been deadly.
+Call your doctor right away if you have signs of lung problems like shortness of breath or other trouble breathing, cough that is new or worse, or fever.